-Spring 2009, Rutgers installed the Epsilon Beta Chapter of Eta Sigma Gamma, the National Health Education Honorary.
+Spring 2009, Rutgers installed the Epsilon Beta Chapter of Eta Sigma Gamma.
 The initial class consisted of 27 members of the public health major and minor programs at the Edward J. Bloustein School of Planning and Public Policy.
 The primary purpose of Eta Sigma Gamma is to further the professional competence and dedication of individual members of the health education profession.
 The mission of the honorary is promotion of the discipline by elevating the standards, ideals, competence and ethics of professionally prepared men and women in Health Education.

 Eligible students must meet the following requirements in order to join:

 - Be a Public Health major or minor

-- Have completed one or more semesters as a major or minor in Public Health
+- Have completed one (full) or more semesters as a declared major or minor in Public Health

 - A GPA of 3.0 in Public Health for the last two semesters

 Your participation will provide you with experiences that will complement your education and foster your career goals.
 As you know, “real-world-experience” is increasingly important in today’s competitive job market.

 Here are some opportunities that your active membership will provide:

 - Fostering organizational skills

 Eta Sigma Gamma also provides grant opportunities, scholarships and travel assistance as well as a wide network of professionals in Health Education throughout the country.
 All we ask is that you take an active role in contributing your knowledge and skills to the task of providing health promotion and health education services to those in need.
 The faculty sponsor of the Epsilon Beta Chapter is Francesca M. Maresca, PhD, RU Health Services.